cppitems/cppitems/items/011/item.md

 ## Task description

-In this exercise it is your task to adopt an the implementation of the functions in `algorithms.h` ([link](https://raw.githubusercontent.com/cppitems/cppitems/master/items/011/algorithms.h)):
+In this exercise it is your task to adopt the implementation of the functions in `algorithms.h` ([link](https://raw.githubusercontent.com/cppitems/cppitems/master/items/011/algorithms.h)):
-These functions are function templates with a single *type template parameter* `C` and implement algorithms tailored to an "container type" `C` which supports access to elements using the `operator[]` and has a `size()` member (aka a `std::vector` in our case).
+These functions are function templates with a single *type template parameter* `C` and implement algorithms tailored to a "container type" `C` which supports access to elements using the `operator[]` and has a `size()` member (aka a `std::vector` in our case).
 For example, the `print` function which prints the content of the container to `std::cout` looks like this:
 ```pmans
 /*f*/ template <typename /*b1*/ C> /*x*/